 Termites are not large insects.
 For example, drywood termite swarmers are about a half-inch in size.
 Eastern subterranean termite swarmers are slightly larger.

 Termites consume cellulose material.
 They will feed on anything that contains cellulose.
 Most homes are constructed of conventional lumber that contain cellulose.
 Termites have also been known to feed on cardboard, paper, cotton shirts or anything that contains cellulose as a food source.

 Eastern Subterranean termites swarm in the spring and drywood termites swarm in the fall.
 Worker termites of all species can stay active year round if conditions are favorable.

 Termite swarms are crucial to the reproductive cycle of termite colonies.
-Swarmers are the future kings and queens of new colonies yet to be established.
+Swarmers are the future kings and queens of colonies yet to be established.
 Mature colonies swarm annually.
-The time of year of the swarms is dependent on the species of the termite and the weather.
+The time of year of the swarms is dependent upon the species of the termite and the weather.

 Drywood termites live in the wood they are infesting and do not require soil contact.

 Subterranean termites (Eastern subterranean, Western subterranean, Formosan termites, Desert subterranean, etc.) originate from the soil.
 If colonies get big enough they will create satellite colonies.
 Formosan termites, in particular, will create carton nests in wall voids – meaning they will actually construct a nest out of mud and dirt and fecal matter inside a wall.
 Formosan termite nests can also occasionally be also found inside hollowed out trees.